Regions

 Zone 7 Regions

 Diablo Region (DIA) is based in the East Bay counties of Alameda, Contra Costa, and Solano, but also has representation throughout the Bay Area.
-Diablo region has a strong base of social activities, with two large concours events every year, one wash & shine event, plus a Zone event at the famous Blackhawk Automotive Museum.
-More information can be their web site.
+Diablo region has a strong base of social activities including a weekly breakfast, multiple tours, a large concours event, a Carshow / wash & shine event, and 5 DE events each year.
+More information can be found on their website.

 Loma Prieta Region (LPA) is based in Santa Cruz County, with many of its members and activities also in Santa Clara County.
 Loma Prieta has a very active social program of dinner meetings, tours (day and overnight) and tech sessions, plus an autocross series with 5-6 events each year, generally held at the Marina Airport.
-Loma Prieta hosts a zone concours and swap meet at Partsheaven every year.
+Loma Prieta hosts a zone concours.
 In 2003, in conjunction with the Monterey Bay Region, they started a driver’s ed program.
-More information can be found at their web site.
-Read more…
+More information can be found on their website.

 Sequoia Region (SEQ) is in the southern San Joaquin Valley, with most members in Fresno, Madera, Tulare, & Kings Counties.
-Sequoia has regular dinner meetings, tours, autocross with approximately 4-6 events, & Cars & Coffee the first Saturday of the month.
-More information can be found at their web site.
+Sequoia has regular dinner meetings, tours, autocross with approximately 4-6 events, and Cars & Coffee the first Saturday of the month.
+More information can be found at their website.

 So you want to join PCA?